StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 ![OpenM UI screen](OpenMUI05.png)

 To Run a Model, first the Model name must be entered.
-Simply clicking in the Model Name box will generate a uniquely timestamped Model name for the run.
+Clicking in the Model Name box will generate a uniquely timestamped Model name for the run.

 ![OpenM UI screen](OpenMUI06.png)